phoenixlan/rabbitmq-util-workers/README.md

-# PhoenixMailService
+# Rabbitmq util workers

+A collection of utility workers that are useful when you don't want to do common stuff in your webserver thread.

+## Features

-Mail service for use with rabbitmq.
+ * Mail service for use with rabbitmq.
 Listens to a specific topic and sends e-mails.

 ## Configuration